nyx-space/docs/docs/MathSpec/models/srp.md

 ??? check "Validation"
     Nyx has three validation scenarios for the SRP computation to ensure that we test full illumination (`srp_earth_full_vis`), long penumbra passages (`srp_earth_meo_ecc_inc`), and very short penumbra passages (`srp_earth_penumbra`).
 In all of the test cases, we propagate a spacecraft for 24 **days** to ensure that a high amount of error can accumulate if the modeling is incorrect.
 The worst absolute position error is _high_ compared to GMAT: 287 meters.

-    Given the long propagation time, I have deemed this error _acceptable_ and attributed it to the difference in the penumbra percentage calculation and the difference in constants.
-For example GMAT uses an older definition of 1 AU which is 700 meters different from the IAU definition: changing that will bring down this maximum error by over 30 meters (to around 250 meters).
-Please **email me** your modeling recommendations.
+    I have deemed this error _acceptable_.
+I've attributed it to the following factors:

+    + the difference in the penumbra percentage calculation;
+    + the difference in constants; [^3]
+    + the fact that GMAT performs its calculations with respect to the integration frame central position instead of the spacecraft position itself, which might lead to an accumulation of rounding errors.

+    Please **email me** your recommendations to further check this model.

     Case | RSS position (m) | RSS velocity (m/s)
     --|---|--